cosmicexplorer/speech-tagger/README.md

 speech-tagger
 =============

 Reads files sent in by lines of stdin and returns json characterizing parts of speech in that file.
 Uses [corenlp](http://nlp.stanford.edu/software/corenlp.shtml).
-Intended for use in an emacs extension I'm about to write.
+Intended for use in an emacs extension in the [emacs folder](emacs/).
+MELPA link incoming when done.

 # Install